How to grow 5 easy herbs bees will love

 Bees are vital pollinators for our herbs and other plants in our gardens.

-There are lots of things you can do to help our bees – from planting bee-friendly plants to creating homes for bees in your garden or putting pressure on the government to protect bees.
+There are lots of things you can do to help – from growing bee-friendly plants to creating bee hotels.